Ajinkyap22/casing-kit/README.md

 ## TypeScript Support

-casejs is written in TypeScript and includes full type definitions:
+casing-kit is written in TypeScript and includes full type definitions:

 ```typescript
 import {